govenius/pdata/docs/dataformat.rst

 ++++++++++++++++

 Data table with rows added using :code:`add_points`, and columns defined as arguments of :code:`run_measurement`.
-Only valid utf-8 characters are allowed, and new lines are encoded as :code:`\n`.
+Only ASCII characters are allowed, and new lines are encoded as :code:`\n`.

 Any row starting with :code:`#` is a comment row.
 A row is considered